gobbez/Flet_Gemini_AI_assistant/README.md

   intuitive chat interface hosted locally on your machine.

 - **Google Gemini Integration**
-  Leverage the power of Google's Gemini Pro model for intelligent and context-aware conversations.
+  Leverage the power of Google's Gemini model for intelligent and context-aware conversations.

 - **Direct Bash Command Execution (:)**